By Sol Gonzalez, on 28 July 2022

 What Is a Value Proposition?

+Think of a value proposition as an elevator pitch.
 Put simply, a customer value proposition is a statement that explains who you are as a company, what you stand for, what benefits you can offer, and what makes you unique.
 It’s all about why someone should become your customer.
-The aim of a value proposition is to convince potential customers that you can offer them more value than your competitors; you have a solution that addresses their pain point, and you deserve their business.
+The aim of a value proposition is to convince potential customers that you can offer them more value than your competitors; you have a solution that addresses their pain points, and you deserve their business.

 A value proposition should be clear and concise and set your brand apart.
 You only have a few seconds to capture a potential customer’s attention, so ideally your message should be no longer than a single sentence or phrase.